-- act in accordance with our child protection policy and the relevant SSCP procedures. - store any devices involved securely. - immediately inform appropriate organisations, such as the IWF and police.
+- act in accordance with our child protection and safeguarding policy and the relevant Surrey Safeguarding Children Partnership procedures. - store any devices involved securely. - immediately inform appropriate organisations, such as the IWF, police and LADO.

 If made aware that a member of staff or a learner has been inadvertently exposed to indecent images of children, we will: